nyantec/sensorlog/README.md

 is a simple command line client.

     Usage: $ esensord [OPTIONS]

+    Options:

+       --listen_http=<addr>
-       --listen_http <addr>          Listen for HTTP connection on this address --datadir <dir>               Set the data directory
+          Listen for HTTP connection on this address

+       --datadir=<dir>
+          Set the data directory

+       --quota_default=<quota>
+          Set the default storage quota for all sensors

+       --quota=<sensor_id>:<quota>
-       --quota_default <quota>       Set the default storage quota for all sensors --quota <sensor_id>:<quota>   Set the storage quota for a given sensor id --daemonize                   Daemonize the server
+           Set the storage quota for a given sensor id

+       --clock_watchdog=<mode>
+          Enable the clock watchdog.
+Modes are 'off', 'panic' and 'wipe'

+       --clock_watchdog_trigger_forward=<threshold>
+          Trigger the clock watchdog if the system time jumps forward by more than threshold

+       --clock_watchdog_trigger_backward=<threshold>
+          Trigger the clock watchdog if the system time jumps backward by more than threshold

+       --daemonize
+          Daemonize the server

+       --pidfile=<file>
-       --pidfile <file>              Write a PID file
+          Write a PID file

+       --loglevel <level>
-       --loglevel <level>            Minimum log level (default: INFO) --[no]log_to_syslog           Do[n't] log to syslog
+          Minimum log level (default: INFO)

+       --[no]log_to_syslog
+          Do[n't] log to syslog

+       --[no]log_to_stderr
-       --[no]log_to_stderr           Do[n't] log to stderr
+          Do[n't] log to stderr

+       -?, --help
+          Display this help text and exit

+       -V, --version
-       -?, --help                    Display this help text and exit -V, --version                 Display the version of this binary and exit
+          Display the version of this binary and exit

     Examples:
        $ esensord --datadir /var/sensordata --listen_http localhost:8080 --quota_default infinite